MANUS Core 2.1 | Record & Export

 Location

-Here you can set the folder where the exported file(s) should be placed.
+Specify the folder where the exported file(s) will be saved to.

 Suffix